Branding 101: A Handbook to Building a Bankable Brand Strategy in 2021

 - What distinguishes you from your competitors?

-- If your company were a person, who would it be?
+- If your company were a person who would it be?
 A male or a female entity?
-Or a popular celebrity or someone new?
+Or a famous celebrity or someone new?
 Define its persona.

 - What would be the tone or voice of your business?

 The answers to these questions give some clarity on your brand appearance and identity.

 A proper, all-round brand strategy with all its elements is one of the essential marketing assets.
 When you promote products or services with a unique selling proposition, it ingeniously generates sales by inciting consumer curiosity since they appeal to popular emotions.
 Therefore, to build brand awareness, your marketing strategy must be in line with your brand identity.
 Consequently, your publicity efforts are based on promoting who you are.

 Just like you dress to impress in a professional setting, a well-built brand appearance makes you seem trustworthy and dependable.
 It shows efforts and comments on a company’s work ethic and willingness to provide the public with an all-round experience.